 For a look at the importance of education as a whole, have a read of our Children’s Education article.

 With quizzes so popular, is there any evidence to suggest that they really are valuable in a child’s education?
 Well, yes – ask any teacher!
 In classrooms up and down the land teachers set their students tests and quizzes to help them learn.
 All those teachers can’t be wrong!
 The value of tests and quizzes is unquestionable.

 There are many reasons why quizzes help children to learn.
 We’ve gathered together 12 of them which we’ll look at in slightly more detail in this article.
 Let’s visit each in turn:

 When you’re playing a quiz you have to keep your mind on what you are doing.
 This means that quizzes do help children concentrate.
 Reading from textbooks often fails to grab our attention.
 The mind wanders and information is not taken in.

 Most children find that quizzes are fun.
 One of our competitors in online learning is IXL and they sum it up beautifully with the words, ‘Practise that feels like play’.
 Of all the online education sites, most make use of quizzes as a way to make learning fun.

-It’s a well-known fact that retrieval aids retention (Roediger, Psychology of Learning and Motivation).
+It’s a well-known fact that retrieval aids retention.
 Reading information as a way of learning does have its uses.
 But reading information and then taking a quiz is much more effective.
 Forcing your brain to retrieve data ensures that it becomes ‘embedded’ for use in the future.
 So, yes, quizzes do help us retain information.

 As quizzes help to embed information in our brains, this provides a firm foundation for the next stage of learning.
 Take maths as an example – once something is mastered by making use of quizzes (methods of multiplication say) then this will help to support any future, more advanced learning (like algebra).
 Quizzes can help to prepare children for the next stage in their education and help the learning process.